deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 * Use a smaller model (e.g. use the llama2-13b model instead of the llama2-70b model)
 * Quantize your model to a lower precision data type (e.g. int8, int4, fp8)
-* Switch to a cheaper instance class like AWS Inferentia2 instances
+* Switch to a cheaper instance class

 Using a smaller model is the easiest option, but it may not be practical as larger models tend to produce higher quality results.
 If you are using the Llama2-70b model, you may not find the results from the Llama2-13b model acceptable for your use case.